-We will write individual behaviour plans for our more vulnerable children and agree them with parents and carers.
+We will write individual behaviour plans for our more vulnerable pupils and agree them with parents and carers.

-We will not have a 'no contact' policy as this could leave our staff unable to fully support and protect their pupils and students.
+We do not have a 'no contact' policy as this could leave our staff unable to fully support and protect our pupils.

-When using reasonable force in response to risks presented by incidents involving children including any with SEN or disabilities, or with medical conditions, our staff will consider the risks carefully.
+When using reasonable force in response to risks presented by incidents involving pupils including any with SEN or disabilities, or with medical conditions, our staff will consider the risks carefully and have appropriate safety plans and risk assessments in place that are reviewed.